-The Board will keep under review and evaluate its balance and composition to ensure that both it and its Committees have the appropriate mix of skills, experience, independence and knowledge to ensure their continued effectiveness.
-In doing so, the Board will consider diversity, including age, gender, ethnicity, educational and professional backgrounds and cognitive and personal strengths amongst other relevant factors.
+The Board will keep under review and evaluate its balance and composition to ensure that both it and The Remuneration and Nomination Committee its Committees have the appropriate mix of skills, reviews at least annually the composition of the Board experience, independence and knowledge to ensure and its Committees, including the balance of skills, their continued effectiveness.
+In doing so, the Board experience, knowledge, diversity (including age, gender, will consider diversity, including age, gender, ethnicity, social and ethnic backgrounds and cognitive and educational and professional backgrounds and cognitive personal strengths) and length of service, and makes and personal strengths amongst other relevant factors. recommendations to the Board when it considers that a new Director should be recruited.